zhijieshi/cse3666/verilog/README.md

 ## Another Example: a 4 to 1 multiplexer

-In [the mux4 folder](./mux4), you can find a slightly larger example, a 4 to 1 multiplexer.
-It is implemented in several Verilog modeling styles.
-We will use mux4 as an example to show how to compile Verilog code and then run simulation.
+A more complete and practical example of Verilog modeling styles can be found in the implementation of a 4 to 1 multiplexor, which is in [the mux4 folder](./mux4).

 ##  Compiling and Running Verilog Simulations with Icarus Verilog